Dimi-G/Dimi-G/README.md

 I am digging for answers in data & models but stipulating that the ultimate answer is 42...

-- 🌱 Currently expanding my knowledge by attending the Spiced Academy Data Science Bootcamp
+- 🌱 I graduated the Spiced Academy Data Science Bootcamp on June 2024

 - ⚡ Fun fact: Recursive functions blow my mind